keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

 1. Task properties: The additional task properties (e.g., task `test` specifies the property: `kind:functional`) is added to the `[task].triggered` event.

-1. Data flow: A task can add any data to the event payload.
+1. Data flow: A task can add any data to the event payload (reserved space, see below).
 The Keptn's control plane takes care that the data is not lost and delivered to the next task.
 As more tasks are added to a workflow, as more data can be added to the event stream (= all events occurring in a workflow).

 ### Event selector